tinamayswinkels/eon/_services/fashion.md

 featured_image: /images/placeholder-2.jpg
 intro-text_html: >-
   <p>Looking for a fashion photographer in Bali, or a remote team to run a
   destination campaign in this stunning tropical island?
-Fashion &amp; lifestyle photography is our speciality and we would love to help bring your vision to life and create meaningful content that will get results for your brand.&nbsp;</p>
+Fashion photography is our speciality and we would love to help bring your vision to life and create meaningful content that will get results for your brand.&nbsp;</p>
 page_blocks:
   - _id: gallery
     block-classes: